 |---|---|---|---|---|---|---|---|

-If you want one main couch, the 3‑Seat Sofa scored the most evenly.
-The 5‑seat sectional with chaise pulled ahead for hosting and layout flexibility, while the chaise loveseat was the most efficient way to get real legs‑up lounging without a full sectional footprint.
-The one consistent weak spot across the lineup is head/neck support—plan on a lumbar pillow or throw pillows if you like to recline.
+If you want one main couch, the 3-Seat Sofa scored the most evenly.
+The 5-seat sectional led on hosting and layout flexibility, while the loveseat with chaise was the most efficient way to get legs-up lounging without a full sectional footprint.
+The consistent weak spot was head and neck support, so plan on a lumbar pillow or throw pillows if you like to recline.

 How to choose an Allform configuration

 Start with your default posture.
-If you sit upright for work, gaming, or conversation, the 3‑Seat Sofa is the cleanest match because it balances space with a supportive feel.
-If you’re legs‑up most nights, treat a chaise as non-negotiable and choose the loveseat with chaise or the sectional.
-Shorter users who dislike deep seats should plan on a lumbar pillow (or scooting forward) and may prefer the loveseat footprint over larger builds.
-Couples who sprawl tend to be happier with the chaise or sectional, and frequent movers will get the most out of the modular flexibility.
+If you sit upright for work, gaming, or conversation, the 3-Seat Sofa is the cleanest match because it balances width with a supportive feel.
+If you are legs-up most nights, treat a chaise as the priority and choose either the loveseat with chaise or the sectional.
+Shorter users who dislike deep seats should plan on a lumbar pillow and may prefer the loveseat footprint over larger builds.
+Couples who sprawl tend to be happier with a chaise or sectional, and frequent movers get the most value from the modular flexibility.

 Limitations to know

 Allform leans supportive rather than cloud-soft.
-If you want a deep sink and a tall back you can rest your head on, the low profile can feel under-supportive during long, reclined sessions.
-The 24-inch seat depth is great for lounging, but it can feel long for shorter legs unless you use a lumbar pillow.
-And with the bigger builds, the work isn’t complicated—it’s just more lifting and more pieces to move.
+If you want a deep sink and a tall back you can rest your head on, the low profile will likely feel under-supportive during long reclined sessions.
+The 24-inch depth is useful for lounging, but it can feel long for shorter legs unless you use a lumbar pillow.
+Bigger configurations are not complicated to assemble; they simply require more lifting, more boxes, and more room to stage the parts.

 Allform vs. alternatives